Essa31/Reading-Notes/Class27.md

 - Add related fields to a record to allow inline editing (e.g. add the ability to add and edit book records while you're creating their author record).

-## Things I want to know more about

-None

 ## Resources